The objective of this article is to enable you to use TARGET with the best performances possible.

 Use case: I want to target my population who has bought at least two items.

-Avoiding unlimited time period for filters will mean your filter calculation is quicker.
-If no time limit is set, you could create filters which will calculate as far back as we have data in the platform and may slow down calculation.
+Avoiding unlimited time periods for filters will mean your filter calculation is quicker.
+If no time limit is set, you could create filters that will calculate as far back as we have data in the platform and may slow down calculation.

 Use case: I want to exclude my inactive users from my campaigns.